 At the conclusion of a downright lovely two-week island swing through Hawaii and Oahu, I was booked in economy to return home to New York City on a brutal 757-300 connection that put me on a 5-hour redeye from Seattle to New York.

 That itinerary was a good price, at $248 one-way, but I wasn’t too keen on the seating accomodations and timing.
 I took advantage of a few Platinum Medallion frequent flyer benefits to do some last minute maneuvering into this flying sleeper sofa.

-I could not have earned Platinum status without the boost I got from the Platinum SkyMiles Credit Card from Amex, which netted me an extra 10,000 qualifying miles after I hit a spend threshold, and also waived the so-called Medallion Qualification Dollar requirement normally needed to reach that status level.
+I could not have earned Platinum status without the boost I got from the Gold Delta SkyMiles Credit Card from Amex, which netted me an extra 10,000 qualifying miles after I hit a spend threshold, and also waived the so-called Medallion Qualification Dollar requirement normally needed to reach that status level.

 That was enough to bump me from gold to platinum status this year.
 At the time I signed up for the card, I also netted a 70,000 mile intro bonus after I spent $3,000.

 First, I checked Delta’s available connections using a quick flight search, and saw that on the same day they were operating flat-bed Boeing 767s between Honolulu and Atlanta, Minneapolis and Los Angeles.

 - Right as 24-hour check-in opened, I picked up the phone and dialed the Platinum Desk.
 After a brief hold, I told the agent exactly what I wanted: a flat bed to sleep in so I could return to work in a sentient state the next day.
 She empathized.